realyasser/DBManager/README.md

 **DB Manager** is a software that gives you ability to edit, control and browse Database files `[.db]` for free.
 It is one of programs that is made by yasserprogamer in Python.

+**NOTE:** This is my personal project.
+I won't add anyone as a collaborator but I may accept pull requests.

+---

 ### 📋 Requirements

 It depends on your download.
 If you have source code, follow its table.
 Same thing goes for executable file.